ForexLive

 6. Cross-Asset Coverage

-Outside of forex, updates span:
+Beyond forex, the updates can span:

 - Digital assets such as Bitcoin and Ethereum.